 Reach out and contact an elected official about the issues most important to you.
 The Minnesota State Legislature is in session January through mid-May, and we encourage everyone to communicate with state elected officials about issues that you care about.
 Our Minnesota Governor is Tim Walz.
 If you live on campus, your Minnesota Senator is Erin Murphy and your Minnesota Representative is Kaohly Her.

 We also encourage you to communicate with local and national elected officials.

 There are countless issues you may want to advocate for.
 Below are a few local organizations focused on racial justice and environmental justice.
-If you would like to connect with other kinds of advocacy work, contact the Civic Engagement Center.
+If you would like to connect with other kinds of advocacy work, contact the Community Engagement Center.